ZacZeng/CN-causally-contributes-to-MSDM/README.md

 Download this code package.

 ## Instructions
-1. Add all MATLAB files to the default path in MATLAB.
+1. Add all files to the MATLAB path.
 2. Print `Group_GUI` in the Command Window to get the GUI named as **Group Data Analyzer**.  **NOTE: You need to change the default directories in some scripts into the correct local position in your computer!!!**
    * Click `Read Data Hub` to load the contents in file **DataHub.xlsm**.
    * After reading, click `CD Heading` to load neurophysiological data, 'Microstimulation' for electric stimulation data, or `Psychometric` for behavioral data.